Agoric/documentation/main/getting-started/intro-zoe.md

 The other is the internal API object, referred to as `zcf` that each `instance` uses to interact with Zoe about that contract’s own offers and state (e.g., to do `reallocate`).

+Finally, there are also Zoe Helpers, functions that extract common contract code and patterns into reusable helpers.

+For details about all three APIs and their methods, see the [Zoe API](https://agoric.com/documentation/zoe/api/) documentation.

 ## Workflow summary